Helvetica: Neue Helvetica Armenian (2016)

 Designed by Edik Ghabuzyan, it is a version of Neue Helvetica supporting Armenian language.

 The family includes 16 fonts in 8 weights (ultra light, thin, light, regular, medium, bold, heavy, black) with complementary italics.

 Neue Helvetica World (2017)

-Designed by Nadine Chahine, Linotype Design Studio, Monotype Design Studio and Edik Ghabuzyan, it is a version of Neue Helvetica with support of Latin, Cyrillic, Greek, Arabic, Hebrew, Thai, Armenian, Georgian and Vietnamese scripts for total 181 languages, and complete support of Unicode block u+0400.
+Designed by Nadine Chahine, Linotype Design Studio, Monotype Design Studio and Edik Ghabuzyan, Neue Helvetica World has support for the Latin, Cyrillic, Greek, Arabic, Hebrew, Thai, Armenian, Georgian and Vietnamese scripts, for a total of 181 languages.
+It also has complete support for Unicode block u+0400.
 Published in November 2017 by Linotype, it was released in Truetype and OpenType CFF formats.

 The family includes 6 fonts in 3 weights (45 Light, 55 Roman, 75 Bold), with complimentary italic.
 Roman fonts include 1,708 glyphs and 1,285 glyphs for italics.

-For working with other languages, the publisher also recommended following complementary fonts:
+For working with other languages, the publisher also recommended following the complementary fonts: